 All degree graduates must submit an intent to graduate.
 The CCAF Advisor or E&TS staff submits the CCAF Student Action Request to nominate the student as a degree candidate and notifies the student of candidacy status.
-A student is not considered for nomination as a degree candidate until the CCAF Administrative Center receives all required documentation, which includes the completed CCAF Student Action Request nominating the student for graduation, official civilian transcripts, military course completion certificates, and/or other source documents prior to the published class cutoff date.
-All degree program requirements (reflected on the unofficial Web progress Report (WebPR)) must be completed and all transcripts must be received at CCAF prior to nomination.
+A student is not considered for nomination as a degree candidate until CCAF receives all required documentation, which includes the completed CCAF Student Action Request nominating the student for graduation, official transcripts, military course completion certificates, and/or other source documents prior to the published class cutoff date.
+All degree program requirements (reflected on the unofficial Web progress Report (WebPR)) must be completed and all transcripts must be received at CCAF prior to submitting the intent to graduate.

-Students should consider the time necessary for course and/or examination score reporting and transit time for the official transcripts needed for credit in-transfer decisions.
+Students should consider the time necessary for grade processing for courses completed at other institutions, scoring processes for nationally recognized examination programs, and transit time for official transcripts needed for credit in-transfer decisions.
 After a student meets all requirements, the college notifies the nominating E&TS of degree completion.